skip to Main Content

 What is Social Engineering on Social Media?

 Social engineering is manipulating people to provide their confidential information.
-There are different types of social engineering, and the data these hackers or criminals seek can vary.
+Different types of social engineering exist, and the data these hackers or criminals seek can vary.

-These may trick their targets into providing information such as passwords, bank information, or can use some malicious software to be installed on the computer and steal this information.
+These may trick their targets into providing information such as passwords and bank information or can use malicious software to be installed on the computer and steal it.

-Criminals are using social engineering on social media because a human is exploiting so that they can easily fool them to give confidential information.
-This is easier than to hack the password.
+Criminals use social engineering on social media because a human exploits them, so they can easily fool them into giving confidential information.
+This is easier than hacking the password.

 Types of Social Engineering Attacks